markjprice/cs12dotnet8/docs/dotnet9.md

-# Second Edition's support for .NET 9
+# Eighth Edition's support for .NET 9

 Microsoft will release previews of .NET 9 regularly starting in February 2024 until the final version on Tuesday, November 12, 2024.